vbageek14/waveshare_eink_weather_dashboard/README.md

 - [Troubleshooting](#troubleshooting)
 - [Credit and License](#credit-and-license)

-## What’s New (Version 2.0)
+## What’s New (Version 3.0)
-- **Upgraded to OpenWeatherMap One Call API 3.0**: This update now uses the latest version of the OpenWeatherMap API (3.0), which may require users to update their subscriptions if they were previously using version 2.5.
-See the [OpenWeatherMap One Call Migration Guide](https://openweathermap.org/one-call-transfer) for details on the API changes and subscription requirements.
-- **Automatic Log Management**: Logs now rotate when they get too large, making maintenance easier.
-- **User-Friendly Settings**: All essential settings are grouped together for quick customization.
-- **More Reliable Error Handling**: Logs network and API errors for easier troubleshooting.
-- **Improved Directory Handling**: The script finds the right directories automatically, without manual path adjustments.
-- **Trash Day Reminders**: Customize specific days to get reminders on the display.
+- **Added 7-day forecast at the bottom of display**: The forecast shows high and low temperature for that day as well as precipitation probability and weather icon.
+- **Added 8-hour forceast on the right side of display**: The forcast shows time, temperature and weather icon.
+- **Added date and time in the top right corner**:
+- **Added UV index, sunrise and sunset times and corresponding icons**
+- **Replaced text with new icons for precipation, wind speed and humidity**
+- **Removed trash day reminders functionality**

 ### Parts List
-- **Waveshare 7.5-inch e-Paper HAT**: [Available on Amazon](https://amzn.to/3UBxuah) (affiliate link).
+- **Waveshare 7.5-inch e-Paper HAT**: [Purchased on Amazon](https://a.co/d/cKgyf4m).
-- **Raspberry Pi** (tested on a Pi 3; any model should work except the Pi Zero without soldered headers).
+- **Raspberry Pi** (set up on a Pi 4 2GB RAM; any model should work except the Pi Zero without soldered headers).
 - **SD card** (at least 8 GB).
 - **Power supply** for the Raspberry Pi.
-- **5 x 7 inch photo frame** (thrift store find recommended).
+- **5 x 7 inch photo frame**: The one in the image was purchased at Wal-Mart.

-> **Note**: If you use this affiliate link, it helps support this project at no additional cost to you.
-Thank you!

 ## Setup Instructions